ixaxaar/monoid.space/Algebra/order.lagda.md

 3. `≤` is antisymmetric, i.e. `x ≤ y and y ≤ x ⇒ x = y`
 4. `≤` is a total relation, i.e. `∀ x and y : x ≤ y or y ≤ x`

 Total orders are a further constrained subtype of posets.
 All pairs of elements contained in a poset need not be comparable.
 This is exactly what total orders represent.
-A total order is a total preorder, or the preorder's relation $_≤_$ to be a total function.
+A total order is a total preorder, or the preorder's relation `_≤_` to be a total function.

-A relation $_≤_$ is total if $x ≤ y$ or $y ≤ x$.
+A relation `_≤_` is total if `x ≤ y` or `y ≤ x`.
 This relation has to exist between any pair of elements of `A`:

 ```agda
   Total : {A : Set a} → Rel A ℓ → Set _